Read what measures the European Union is taking to meet targets to reduce carbon emissions as part of the Fit for 55 in 2030 package.

 Tackling carbon emissions from other sectors

-Sectors not covered by the Emissions Trading System – such as transport, agriculture, buildings and waste management – still account for nearly 60% of the EU’s overall emissions.
-Emissions from these sectors will be cut by 30% by 2030 compared to 2005.
+Sectors not covered by the current Emissions Trading System – such as transport, agriculture, buildings and waste management – still account for about 60% of the EU’s overall emissions.
+The Commission proposed emissions from these sectors should be cut 40% by 2030 compared to 2005.

-This will be done through agreed national emission targets which are calculated based on countries' gross domestic product per capita.
+This will be done through agreed national emission targets in the effort sharing regulation.
+The national emission targets are calculated based on countries' gross domestic product per capita.
 Lower-income EU countries will be provided with support.

-EU forests absorb the equivalent of 10.9% of total EU greenhouse gas emissions each year.
+Forests are natural carbon sinks, meaning they capture more carbon from the atmosphere than they release.
+EU forests absorb the equivalent of nearly 7% of total EU greenhouse gas emissions each year.
 The EU wants to use this power to fight climate change.